M. N. Lakshmi Devi

-M. N. Lakshmi Devi is a veteran film artist in Kannada films.
+Mysore Narasimhachar Lakshmi Devi, known as M. N. Lakshmi Devi, is a veteran film artist in Kannada films.
 She is from Chintamani and has had a career of 7 decades.
-She has acted in more than 700 films.
-Devi is known for the movies "Bhakta Kanakadasa"(1960), "Bangaarada Manushya"(1972), "Veera Kesari"(1963) and many more.
+She made her debut in Srinivasa Kalyana (1952) movie and has acted nearly in 1000 films.
+Devi is known for the movies "Bhakta Kanakadasa" (1960), "Bangaarada Manushya"(1972), "Veera Kesari"(1963) and many more.

-The song "Yaru yaru nee yaru.." from the movie Rathna Manjari(1962), was picturised on Lakshmi Devi and Narasimharaju.
-Devi has acted many serials and still she is acting in films (Googly-2013), (Rajahuli-2013).
+She made her debut in 'Srinivasa kalyana' (1952) movie.
+The famous song "Yaru yaru nee yaru.." from the movie Rathna Manjari(1962), was picturised on Lakshmi Devi and Narasimharaju.
+Devi has acted many serials and still she is acting in films (Googly-2013), (Rajahuli-2013). she is the only actress in Kannada cinema to have screen presence of 72 years.